MicrosoftDocs/memdocs/memdocs/intune/enrollment/automated-device-enrollment-authentication.md

 The first sign-in must go through an app that's configured with the SSO extension so that Azure AD registration and compliance can be completed.
 After that, SSO signs the user into any app that’s part of the SSO extension policy, and the user can manually sign into any app that isn’t configured to use the extension.

 To set up JIT Registration, create a device configuration policy and configure the settings under the **Single sign-on app extension** category.
-Complete these steps before you create an enrollment profile.
-For steps, see [Set up Just in Time Registration](automated-device-enrollment-authentication.md#set-up-just-in-time-registration) (in next section).
+Do this before you create an enrollment profile.
+For steps, see [Set up Just in Time Registration](automated-device-enrollment-authentication.md#set-up-just-in-time-registration) (in this article).

+## Option 4: Setup Assistant (legacy)
+ Use the legacy Setup Assistant if you want users to experience the typical, out-of-box-experience for Apple products.
+This option installs standard preconfigured settings when the device enrolls in Intune.
+Use this option for authentication when:

+ * You want to wipe a device.
+ * You don't want modern authentication features such as multi-factor authentication.
+ * You don't want to register devices in Azure AD.
+Setup Assistant (legacy) authenticates the user with the Apple .p7m token.

+ If you're using Active Directory Federation Services and you're using Setup Assistant to authenticate, a [WS-Trust 1.3 Username/Mixed endpoint](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/ff608241(v=ws.10)) is required.
+For more information, see [Get-AdfsEndpoint](/powershell/module/adfs/get-adfsendpoint?view=win10-ps&preserve-view=true) in our Windows PowerShell Reference guide.

 ## Set up Just in Time Registration
 Complete these steps to configure Just in Time (JIT) Registration in Intune for Setup Assistant with modern authentication.